vernamlab/heat-induce-SCA-against-masked-NNs/README.md

 # Dataset
 The dataset is available [here](https://app.box.com/v/BITUMI-traces).

+The dataset could be partially downloaded.
+To accomplish that safely, you should still maintain the folder structure for the individual experiments (BITUMI_scape->Experiments/metadata.json->(downloaded the need experiment)->(partially download the datasets too)).

 Experiments list:

 - intermediate_values: datasets with correct intermediate values for all the experiments.